 Ask these Questions About Seeing a Registered Dietitian Nutritionist for Diabetes Care

-It's National Diabetes Month — the time of year that brings awareness to diabetes, a disease affecting 26 million American children and adults, in addition to 79 million Americans who have prediabetes and are at risk for Type 2 diabetes.
+Diabetes is a disease affecting 26 million American children and adults, in addition to 79 million Americans who have prediabetes and are at risk for Type 2 diabetes.

 Eating healthfully and being physically active can help control diabetes and other complications that can be prevented or delayed by monitoring blood glucose, or blood sugar, blood pressure and cholesterol levels.
 Left unmanaged, diabetes — and its related complications — can lead to heart attack, stroke, amputation, blindness, kidney failure and nerve damage.